verciless/verciless/README.md

 My favorite book is called "The Wrap Up List" and it is amazing!!

 I love drawing, and it is one of my favorite hobbies.
-Unfortunatley though I do not feel comfortable in posting most of my art, as I am a victim to art theft.
+Unfortunately though I do not feel comfortable in posting most of my art, as I am a victim to art theft.